Semitone: Augmented unison

 Harmonically, augmented unisons are quite rare in tonal repertoire.
-In the example to the right, Liszt had written an E♭ against an E♮ in the bass.
+In the example to the right, Liszt wrote an E♭ against an E♮ in the bass.
 Here E♭ was preferred to a D♯ to make the tone's function clear as part of an F dominant seventh chord, and the augmented unison is the result of superimposing this harmony upon an E pedal point.

-In addition to this kind of usage, harmonic augmented unisons are frequently written in modern works involving tone clusters, such as Iannis Xenakis' Evryali for piano solo.
+In addition to this kind of usage, harmonic augmented unisons are frequently written in modern works involving tone clusters, such as Iannis Xenakis' Evryali for solo piano.

+Diminished unison

+The term diminished unison or diminished prime is also found occasionally.
+It is found once in Rameau's writings, for example, as well as subsequent French, German, and English sources.

+Other sources reject the possibility or utility of the diminished unison on the grounds that any alteration to the unison increases its size, thus augmenting rather than diminishing it.
+The term is sometimes justified as a negative-numbered interval, and also in terms of violin double-stopping technique on analogy to parallel intervals found on other strings.
+Some theoreticians make a distinction for this diminished form of the unison, stating it is only valid as a melodic interval, not a harmonic one.

 History

 The semitone appeared in the music theory of Greek antiquity as part of a diatonic or chromatic tetrachord, and it has always had a place in the diatonic scales of Western music since.
 The various modal scales of medieval music theory were all based upon this diatonic pattern of tones and semitones.

 Though it would later become an integral part of the musical cadence, in the early polyphony of the 11th century this was not the case.
 Guido of Arezzo suggested instead in his Micrologus other alternatives: either proceeding by whole tone from a major second to a unison, or an occursus having two notes at a major third move by contrary motion toward a unison, each having moved a whole tone.